-We have a wealth of fine dining restaurants, coffee shops and cafes.
-There are three large art galleries,
+gardens.
+We have a wealth of fine dining restaurants, coffee shops and

-Blackheath boasts a beautiful 18 hole golf course on the edge of the National Park, while the golf courses of Katoomba, Leura and Wentworth Falls are ten to twenty minutes drive away.
+Blackheath boasts a beautiful 18 hole golf course on the edge of the National Park, while the golf course of Leura is ten to twenty minutes drive away.

 A Sunday drive down to Megalong Valley to taste the local wine, olive oil and beef is another great option - the Sydney Morning Herald compared the Valley to King Island in their March 2010 writeup.

-One of our favourite Blackheath activities is to get some cheese and biccies from the local deli, and a nice bottle of bubbly, pack a picnic rug, and head out to one of the many local lookouts at sunset - the perfect way to end a day in Blackheath.
-Our special favourites are Hargreaves Lookout and Anvil Rock.
+One of our favourite Blackheath activities is to take some cheese and biccies from the Kubba Platters (available @ Kubba), a nice bottle of bubbly, pack a picnic rug or hire a picnic set from Kubba, and head out to one of the many local lookouts at sunset - the perfect way to end a day in Blackheath.
+Our special favourites are Hargraves Lookout and Anvil Rock.

-All of the iconic Blue Mountains Tourist Attractions are also close by, including the Zig Zag Railway (pictured above), Jenolan Caves, the Three Sisters, the Scenic Railway and the Skyway.
+All of the iconic Blue Mountains Tourist Attractions are also close by, including the Zig Zag Railway (pictured above), Jenolan Caves, the Gloworm tunnel, Mayfield Gardens, Mt Tomah Gardens, the Three Sisters, the Scenic Railway and the Skyway.